phR0ze/examples-rs/macroquad_ui/README.md

 ```

 ### Stack overflow
-If you don't use unique `Id` values you can get a `stack overflow` errors.
+If you don't use unique `Id` values you can get `stack overflow` errors.
 I ran into this issue when
 trying to next Group object wrappers.
 I wrote a struct method that instantiated a Macroquad group for
 me.
 Because the `hash!()` default implementation without any argument uses a concatenation of
 `file!(), line!(), column!()` my implementation which has the same file, line, column combination